danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismissing-a-multiline-textfield-with-the-return-key-in-swiftui.md

 ## Conclusion

-A view modifier like this one may already exist in SwiftUI, but I haven't found one.
+While a view modifier like this one may already exist in SwiftUI, I haven't found one.
 If you do know how to achieve this with plain SwiftUI, please share.

-I've added these view modifiers to [{{project.name}}]({{project.url}}).
-Give it a try and let me know what you think.
+I've added these view modifiers to my open-source [{{project.name}}]({{project.url}}) package, which contains a bunch of additional SwiftUI features and extensions.
+Feel free to five it a try and let me know what you think.